-The IT hardware and software costs are expecting a slight increase from the prior year budget of \$215,267 to \$228,703 in the current budget with fluctuations in subsequent years.
-There are expected increase in 2021 with specific upgrades to server software and a storage area network replacement.
+The IT hardware and software costs are expecting a slight increase from the prior year budget of \$228,703 to \$288,958 in the current budget with fluctuations in subsequent years.
+There are expected increase in 2022 with specific upgrades to the County's GPS systems in all of the fleet vehicles to replace an older system that was no longer supported.